Bacopa

 Bacopa (Bacopa monnieri (L.) Wettst.) is a small perennial herb of the Plantaginaceae family, native to the wetlands of the Indian subcontinent.
 Motark sources Bacopa whole-plant aerial material from established Ayurvedic supply chains in Kerala and Tamil Nadu, with primary processing colocated at origin.

 Extraction is performed in GMP-aligned facilities through hydroalcoholic processes optimised for bacoside recovery.
-Total bacosides (A and B series) are characterised by HPLC against a reference standard, with a standard release specification of ≥ 20% w/w.
-Higher-spec tiers (≥ 40%, ≥ 50%) are available against the formulation brief.
+Total bacosides (A and B series) are characterised by HPLC against a reference standard, with the standardisation tier set to the formulation brief.

 Traditional use